-I recently took inventory of my system and parts “stash” and discovered that I had enough accumulated parts to build roughly six complete AMD desktop systems.
-That is a little excessive, so I am going to do something about it.
-This is an AMD Ryzen 5 5600G system for sale.
+I recently took inventory of my system and parts “stash” and discovered that I had enough accumulated parts to build roughly ten complete desktop systems.
+That is a little excessive, so I am going to do something about it… This is an AMD Ryzen 5 5600G system for sale.

-This system is called WhiteMesh02, mainly because of the white Lian Li Lancool 205 Mesh case.
+This system is called WhiteMortar, mainly because of the white Lian Li Lancool 205 Mesh case and the MSI MAG B550 Mortar motherboard.
 This is a high quality, budget case with very good airflow and a tempered glass side panel.

 This case comes with two 140mm RGB PWM fans and one 120mm RGB PWM fan that all plug into an included PWM fan hub.
 There are two buttons on the top of the case that let you control the color and patterns of the RGB lighting of the three case fans.
 You can do this without having to use any resource-hogging software.